wp-plugins/ie-6-countdown/readme.txt

 == Changelog ==

+**Version 1.0.2**

+* Updated the plugin with the new location of the IE warning banner.

 **Version 1.0.1**

-* Fixed the "2 characters of unexpected output" error.
+* Fixed a bug that was creating the "2 lines of unexpected output" error

 **Version 1.0**